-Our responsibility is to express an opinion on the financial statement based on our audit.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statement is free from material misstatement.
+Our responsibility is to express an opinion of the financial statement based on our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and in accordance with International Standards on Auditing.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statement is free from material misstatement, whether due to fraud or error.
+Reasonable assurance is a high level of assurance but is not a guarantee that an audit will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of this financial statement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statement.
+THE POWER OF BEING UNDERSTOOD AUDIT | TAX | CONSULTING An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statement.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statement, whether due to fraud or error.
+We design audit procedures responsive to those risks and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+The risk of not detecting material misstatement resulting from fraud is higher than for one resulting from error because fraud may involve collusion, forgery, intentional omissions, misrepresentations or the override of internal control.

-In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statement in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statement in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of CI's internal control.
 Accordingly, we express no such opinion.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statement.
+An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation, structure and content of the financial statement, including disclosures, and whether the financial statement represent the underlying transactions and events in a manner that achieves fair presentation.